aliogh/Ionic-project-ex/src/client/test/e2e/README.md

   "/^I (?:have|change to|resize to|rotate to) a (\d+)x(\d+) screen size$/"

-Navegar hacia atras en el navegador:
+Navegar hacia atrás en el navegador:

   "/^I (?:navigate|click) (?:backwards|back) in my browser$/"